How to Use Rsync on Ubuntu Linux

 It’s an excellent tool for copying files and directories between two networked systems.

-This brief tutorial shows you some options to copy files with Rsync tools.
-After reading this tutorial, you’ll be able to install and use Rsync to copy files and folders to another location.
+This brief tutorial shows you some options for copying files with Rsync tools.
+After reading this tutorial, you can install and use Rsync to copy files and folders to another location.

 Installing Rsync on Ubuntu